 It’s hard for a buffet to pull off any other kind of vibe than free-for-all casual, but Captain George’s is about as upscale as it gets.
 The classic, nautical-themed decor and an ornate dining area that is spacious and comfortable provide a relaxed setting compared to the rat race found at some buffets.

 Have you been to Captain George’s?
-Tell other visitors what you thought below:
+Add your opinion below:

 Here's some other points of interest in the Myrtle Beach area near this location: